openrndr/openrndr-guide/src/main/kotlin/docs/01_Before_you_start/C02ShouldIUseOPENRNDR.md

 OPENRNDR is written in Kotlin and intended to run on the JVM.
 We believe Kotlin offers a well balanced programming language that is both expressive and easy to read.

-The library can likely be used from Java 8+ as that's one of the promises of Kotlin's Java-interop, however we the APIs that OPENRNDR provides are making extensive use of Kotlin-specific features that may not translate well to Java.
+The library can likely be used from Java 8+ as that's one of the promises of Kotlin's Java-interop, however the APIs that OPENRNDR provides are making extensive use of Kotlin-specific features that may not translate well to Java.

 ## Supported development environments